restlessronin/llm-code-highlighter/README.md

 `getHighlightsThatFit`

-The getHighlightsThatFit function selects top-ranked tags to generate highlights for a set of source files.
-The function takes chat sources, and other sources, and returns the maximum number of top-ranked tags (only from other sources) that will fit into the token budget specified in the Context Sizer.
+This function identifies highlights within the code by selecting high-ranked tags from "chat" and "other" source files.
+It then determines and returns the maximum number of highlighted lines, exclusively from "other" sources, that can be included within the token budget defined by the ContextSizer.

 ```typescript
 const contextSizer = {